coderigo/node-highcharts-exporter/README.md

 ## Limitations

-* Handles only SVG, not JSON for rendering server-side like other solutions out there.
+* Handles only `SVG`, not `JSON` for rendering server-side like other solutions out there.
-* Does exporting a quick and dirty way by converting everything that is not SVG to PNG first then to PDF or JPEG.
+* Does exporting a quick and dirty way by converting everything that is not `SVG` to `PNG` first then to `PDF` or `JPEG`.

 ## To-dos

 * Handle chart sizes neatly to fit into PDF (if too big at the moment they'll get truncated)
-* Make an `exportChartSync`
+* Make an `exportChartSync` (if there is interest.
+It's hard with dependencies only having async methods themselves)
 * Enable a logging scheme (?)
 * Investigate JSON-based server-side rendering as an option